sharontherese/latin-mass-funeral/config/_default/content/Other Resources/faqs.md

 A solemn high would require 3 priests, familiar with or open to learning the TLM wedding.

 **Be aware of the liturgical season when choosing your Mass.** Traditionally penitential times, or “closed times” (_tempus clausum_) like Advent, Lent, and the Vigil of Pentecost, discourage weddings, especially sung Masses.
 Again, this will vary, as resources and general catechesis varies by diocese.
 Dispensations can be requested for particular dates.
 However, one should make an effort not to schedule such a festive occasion like a wedding in a penitential time like Lent. \[3\]

-You can, of course, customize non-liturgical elements of the day, like flowers.
-Read more about floral traditions on the Flowers page.

-You will not choose lectors, as the priest(s) will recite or chant the readings.
-You will likely not choose altar servers, as they will have to be familiar with the Latin Mass.

 **What kind of music can or should I have?**